Inverse Problems with Learned Forward Operators: Data-driven model correction

 In this case, we write \eqref{eqn:invProb} again in terms of $\ApproxOp$, which yields the observation model

-We note that here the approximation creates a nonlinear approximation error, denoted by $\varepsilon(x)$, in contrast to the linear error in \eqref{eqn:observationModelBAE}.
+We note that here the approximation creates a nonlinear approximation error, denoted by $\varepsilon(x)$, in contrast to the constant (i.e., independent of $x$) error in \eqref{eqn:observationModelBAE}.
 Consequently, this formulation of the model is still nonlinear as we have just moved the nonlinearity into $\varepsilon(x)$.
 Let us now assume that we have access to some initial reconstruction $x_0 \in \calX$.
-We can then write the model as
+We can then approximate the model error by its value at $x_0$